sanchitdilipjain/serverless-kubernetes-fargate/docs/index.md

 <br>AWS Fargate allows us to build and deploy containerized applications without worrying about underlying infra and it also reduces a lot of the overhead involved with deploying applications.

 **AWS Elastic Kubernetes Service (EKS)**
-<br>EKS is Amazon’s fully managed Kubernetes Service that allow to run Kubernetes on AWS without managing the control plane and it also reduces a lot of the overhead involved with having to manage and run the control plane.
+<br>EKS is Amazon’s fully managed Kubernetes Service that allows running Kubernetes on AWS without managing the control plane and it also reduces a lot of the overhead involved with having to manage and run the control plane.

 **How to setup an EKS cluster on Fargate**